cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 make use of an extension would be marked as whole-sale invalid, making the entire validation approach much less useful.
-Leaving the extension point in, but not marking its use as special, would render mistakes such as using the label `organisation` instead of `organization` invisible.
+Leaving the extension point in, but not marking its use as special, would render mistakes such as using the label "`organisation`" instead of "`organization`" invisible.

 ~~~ cddl
 person = {